mommy003/PRSice_use/README.md

 ### To download latest version of PRSice please go to https://choishingwan.github.io/PRSice/ and transfer the folder in your working directory

-## Step1: Prepare base (reference)
+## Step1: Prepare base GWAS (reference)
 GWAS summary statistics using suitable software (e.g. –linear function in $\color{red}{PLINK}$).
 Please note that, PRSice needs a clean GWAS summary file with consistent SNP IDs and effect alleles.
-Typical columns names required as SNP, A1, A2, BETA/OR, P, N. Compress and index GWAS file if large (e.g., bgzip, tabix) for convenience.
+Typical columns names required as \color{red}{SNP}$, \color{red}{A1}$, SNP, A1, A2, BETA/OR, P, N. Compress and index GWAS file if large (e.g., bgzip, tabix) for convenience.
 PLINK output could easily be used for culmping and theasholding.
 Please see the following output as an example

 ```
 CHR     SNP              BP      A1      TEST    NMISS   BETA    STAT    P